samscam/DynamicStyles/Readme.md

 ### ... and then

 Create a property list called `Stylesheet.plist` somwehere in your project.
+Make sure it is included in your target's `Copy Bundle Resources` step.

 There is one in the example project in the repo which you could use as a starting point.
 See the syntax section below for details.

 You can theoretically tell it to use a custom named plist from code but you won't get IB rendering if you do that.